ryumingi/ryumingi.github.io/_posts/2025-10-22-france-vat-free.md

 > You just need to have the invoice (which you will receive by email after the goods have been dispatched) stamped by customs and send us the stamped invoice as a cleanly scanned PDF document.
 Alternatively, you can also send us the stamped original invoice by post.

 #### Sport Conrad (Invoice, Non-OSS)
+- French custom find the form irregular, but willing to stamp it.

 > Yes, if customs only stamp our Sport Conrad invoice, it is also okay for us and the VAT refund.
 > No, we need the original stamped documents by post from the customer.
 Electronically/by e-mail will not be accepted from us.
 Thanks for your understanding.